denimandsteel/vdw/events/_posts/2014-09-16-rethinking_transportation_the_new_generation.md

 dayOfWeek: Tue
 dayOfMonth: Sept 16
 title: "RETHINKING TRANSPORTATION: THE NEW GENERATION"
-description: "Dr. Markus Moos of the University of Waterloo will speak about Millennials’ values, preferences and priorities.
+description: "Dr. Markus Moos of the University of Waterloo will speak about Millennials' values, preferences and priorities.
 Their attitudes could affect your work, commute, home and community — now and in the future."
 startTime: 7:00 PM
 endTime: 9:00 PM
 type: Talk